BroFistIO/trading-cards/README.md

 ## What's next?
 Now we need to figure out the best way to create an ERC721 smart contract for this as well as a marketplace contract that will allow users to purchase these cards using Brofistcoin.

 Once all that is done the final step will be to develop a peer-to-peer game similar to [Triple Triad](https://github.com/itdelatrisu/triple-triad-html5) from Final Fantasy 8.

+## Help out
-As of today I have absolutely no idea how to put all of this together so I would really, really appreciate the help from someone.
+As of today I have absolutely no idea how to put all of this together so I would really, really appreciate the help from someone who knows a thing or two about networking, solidity and smart contracts.
+I can pay you 10 Brofistcoin per hour ;)